miner/strgen/README.md

 [re]: http://en.wikipedia.org/wiki/Regular_expression

-When generating X-or-more items for regulur expressions such as #"x*" or #"y+", the generator limits the number of items to a reasonably small count.
+When generating X-or-more items for regular expressions such as #"x*" or #"y+", the generator limits the number of items to a reasonably small count.
 You can control this with an optional second arg `or-more-limit` (an integer, default 9) when calling `string-generator`.